E. Mark Windle 29 November 2020

-“We were all what you would call middle-class white – our neighbourhoods looked like Beaver Cleaver’s from the 1960s TV show” says Nat Speir, founder member of the Charlotte-based group The Rivieras.
-“But in we were always very conscious of the race issue and the sensitivity of our black acquaintances.
-We talked about this a lot with Curtis Mayfield and The Impressions when we worked with them.
+“We were all what you would call middle-class white – our neighbourhoods really looked like Beaver Cleaver’s from the 1960s TV show” says Nat Speir, founder member of the Charlotte-based group The Rivieras.
+“But in we were always conscious of the race issue and the sensitivity of our black acquaintances and friends (we talked about this a lot with Curtis Mayfield and The Impressions when we worked with them in Charlotte).
 Some of my friends’ parents invited four young black men from the Bedford-Stuyvesant project in New York to come and spend a summer with us in our homes, sponsored by an ecumenical group.
 They were singers too – fancying themselves as younger Little Anthony and the Imperials, or The Manhattans.
 We gigged together for about four months and we learned a great deal from each other.
 Yes, there were lots of tricky situations with these guys and with some of the national acts on the road.
 But booking agents protected the groups somewhat.
 They wanted to make money.
 Also Charlotte wasn’t like Mississippi.
 It was usually cool in Charlotte, or Greensboro, or Columbia – not everywhere was though in the early to mid 60s.
 The larger cities and towns were segregated in many ways.
 But there were many ways we did interact.
 Middle class whites wanted black music.
 Some folk find this hard to understand.
 Why would the Charlotte Country Club Deb Ball want Hank Ballard instead of The Beach Boys for their entertainment?
 But I was right there every chance I got.
 I heard and got to know many R&B and soul acts in those places.
 On my turf of course.
 I doubt I would have been welcome on their’s.
 And that’s fair.”

 The Rivieras, with Georgia Hand, at Tanglewood Country Club, North Carolina 1967 (image courtesy of Nat Speir).